springfall2008/batpred/README.md

 ### Half hourly variable rates (e.g. Octopus Agile)

-Follow the instructions from Multiple rates for import and export above but then change

 ```
+calculate_best_discharge - True        # Enable discharge calculation
+calculate_discharge_first - True       # Give priority to discharge when it's profitable
+calculate_discharge_oldest - True      # Make the discharge as late as possible so it has more time to adjust (once you have discharged you can't get it back)
+set_discharge_window - True            # Allow the tool to control the discharge slots
-combine_discharge_slots - False        # You want the discharge slots split up into smaller chunks
+combine_discharge_slots - False        # Split into 30 minute chunks for best optimisation
-discharge_slot_split - 15              # Anything less than 15 is likely to create a lot of windows
-max_windows - 32                       # This will give you up to 4 hours of discharge per day (over 2 days)
+discharge_slot_split - 30              # 30 minute split matches slots
+metric_min_improvement - 0             # Charge less if it's cost neutral
+metric_min_improvement_discharge - 0.1 # Make sure discharge only happens if it makes a profit
+max_windows - 128                      # Ensure you have enough slots
 rate_low_match_export - False          # Start with this at False but you can try it as True if you want to charge at higher rates to export even more
+rate_high_threshold: 1.2               # Consider more valuable export slots only
 ```

-If you have a fixed export rate then instead set:
+If you have a fixed export rate then follow the above for variable rates but change:

-combine_discharge_slots - True         # As these rates have fixed longer periods then a single slot is fine discharge_slot_split - 5               # Optimise discharge length in 5 minute chunks calculate_discharge_first - True       # Set to true to force export often or False to only export excess
 rate_high_threshold: 1.0               # Consider all slots for export

 ## FAQ